zillow/quantile-forest/docs/user_guide/fit_predict.rst

 User-Specified Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~

 While a QRF is designed to estimate quantiles from the empirical distribution calculated for each sample, in many cases it may be useful to use the empirical distribution to calculate other quantities of interest.
-For more details, see :ref:`gallery_plot_custom_functions`.
+For more details, see :ref:`gallery_plot_qrf_custom_functions`.